astronomer/docs/software_versioned_docs/version-0.29/runtime-release-notes.md

 ### Airflow 2.4.2

 Astro Runtime 6.0.3 includes same-day support for Airflow 2.4.2.
-Some changes in Airflow 2.4.2 include:
+The following are some of the changes included in Airflow 2.4.2:

 - Handle mapped tasks in task duration chart ([#26722](https://github.com/apache/airflow/pull/26722))
 - Make tracebacks opt-in ([#27059](https://github.com/apache/airflow/pull/27059)